seekflow/NOAA-Weather-Visualization/README.md

 I wanted to see how the annual temperatures varied between Austin and San Francisco (my two most recent abodes), so I pulled data from a bunch of NOAA weather stations and played with it to see what I could find out.
 Below are the outputs I created.

-_Check [this](https://github.com/seekflow/NOAA-Weather-Visualization/blob/main/sf_austin_weather.py) out for the code used and [here](https://github.com/seekflow/NOAA-Weather-Visualization/blob/main/3152763.csv) for the dataset_
+_Check [this](https://github.com/seekflow/NOAA-Weather-Visualization/blob/main/sf_austin_weather.py) out for the code used and go [here](https://github.com/seekflow/NOAA-Weather-Visualization/blob/main/3152763.csv) to see the dataset_

 ----------------------------------------------------------------